Ameeta

 Ameeta (born as Qamar Sultana) is an Indian actress.
-She appeared in Bollywood films such as Tumsa Nahin Dekha, Mere Mehboob and Goonj Uthi Shehnai.
+She appeared in Hindi language films such as Tumsa Nahin Dekha, Mere Mehboob and Goonj Uthi Shehnai.

 Career

 Beginning

 A fan of Madhubala, Ameeta was enacting her idol's sword fight from Baadal (1951) when she caught the eye of Lekhraj Bhakhri, who signed her for his movie Thokar starring Shammi Kapoor.
 This was her debut film in a side role where she was credited as Jayjaywanti.
-Ameeta's debut movie as heroine was a 1953 release, Shri Chaitanya Mahaprabhu (1954), directed by Vijay Bhatt.
+Ameeta's debut movie as heroine was a 1953 release, Shri Chaitanya Mahaprabhu, directed by Vijay Bhatt.
 The screen name Ameeta made its appearance in this movie.
 The film failed, but Ameeta kept on working in films like Amar Kirtan, Badal Aur Bijli, Baaghi Sardar and Indrasabha.

 Her career took a positive turn in 1956 when she starred with her idol Madhubala in the box office hit Shirin Farhad.
 She was then chosen for lead roles in Abhimaan and Zamana and Hum Sab Chor Hain (1956) along with Shammi Kapoor and Nalini Jaywant.

 Breakthrough

 The turning point in Ameeta's career though came when she became the protégé of Filmistan Studios' owner Tolaram Jalan, who produced Tumsa Nahin Dekha (1957) opposite Shammi kapoor, as a vehicle for promoting Ameeta as a new star.
 Great care was taken with her make-up, wardrobe and lighting, to present her in the most flattering and advantageous way possible.
 Furthermore, much of the film's extensive publicity also centred on the actress.
 The film was a big success but Ameeta's thunder was stolen by the until then struggling Shammi Kapoor.
-This got her the female lead of Goonj Uthi Shehnai, a role originally intended for Asha Parekh, with whom she had acted earlier in Shri Chaitanya Mahaprabhu (1954).
+This got her the female lead of Goonj Uthi Shehnai, a role originally intended for Asha Parekh, with whom she had acted earlier in Shri Chaitanya Mahaprabhu (1953).
 The film starred a then up-and-coming Rajendra Kumar and an exceptional music score went on to become one of the top-grossing films of 1959.
 Here despite a mature and sensitive performance, Ameeta was overlooked and Kumar was given credit for the film's emphatic success.